Where To Stay in Iceland: A Regional Guide to the Best Stays

 CenterHotels is a chain of a few centrally located three- and four-star hotels within the heart of Reykjavik.
 They all feature a modern design, popular restaurants, and fantastic views.

-Centerhotel Laugavegur is particularly central, on the shopping street of Laugavegur.
+CenterHotel Laugavegur is particularly central, located on the shopping street of Laugavegur.

-Slightly outside the center are other plush options, such as the Hilton Reykjavik Nordica or Exeter Hotel, the latter of which is located close to the old harbour of Reykjavik.
+Slightly outside the center are other plush options, such as the Hilton Reykjavik Nordica or Exeter Hotel, the latter of which is located close to the old harbor of Reykjavik.

 Where To Stay in Reykjavik on a Budget

 Hostels located slightly away from the center are usually even cheaper.
-Bus Hostel Reykjavik is still close enough to downtown to be convenient while being better suited to those on a budget.
+Bus Hostel Reykjavik is better suited to those on a budget but still close enough to downtown to be convenient.

 Camping in Reykjavik